 • Composition : Have you checked the elements of composition : lines, volumes, texture, illusion of space?

-• Framing : Have you checked the relationship with the framing and other objects coming?
+• Framing : Have you checked the relationship between the framing and the other objects?

 • Choreography : You have worked the position of the characters and used their actings to reinforce the relationship between them?

 • Forces : Have you found the power centers and the external forces and transmited through the line of action the intention of the character?

 • Physicality : You have checked the solidity of the body dynamics and marked the angles of the torso and shoulders depending on the weight, balance and fulcrums?

 • Design : Have you maintained a harmony in the pose, avoiding twinning, tangents?, in other words : Do your pose have appeal?

 • Contrast : Have you worked on the silhouettes and negative spaces in order to have clear and simple poses?

 • Exaggerate : Have you exaggerated enough your poses, faking if necessary and using the squash & strech?